 Rome Pass Promo Code -50%: in February 2024 the promo codes EXTRAORP and !!1011L1849!! do not work.
 The last working discount code was promo code 10D***[view full code], but for this month, unfortunately there are no working promo codes.
 Table of best promo codes below.
 You can subscribe to the newsletter to be notified possibly in the future for offers.

-If you are already in Rome: you can get these discounts instead of the full price, by buying the Rome Pass online, printing the confirmation email and then collecting the ticket in Rome.
+If you are already in Rome you can still take advantage of these Omnia Rome and Vatican Pass promo codes, instead of paying the full price, by buying the Rome and Vatican Pass online, printing the confirmation email and then collecting the ticket in Rome.

 The Omnia Rome and Vatican Pass is the tourist pass to look for in Rome, including entrance to more than 35 attractions and museums in Rome and Vatican, like for example the hop-on hop-off Bus Tour and the Colosseum.

 The main benefits of the Rome Pass are: 1) to save money on admission prices instead of buying tickets at the single attraction, 2) to save time by skipping some of the queues, and 3) to get discounts for restaurants and stores in Rome.

 The Omnia Rome & Vatican Pass for adults costs € 113, while for children costs €80 (6 to 9 years old).

 The Rome Pass works like an all you can eat restaurant: once you buy it, you can access all the attractions and museums included.
 The more sites and museums you visit, the bigger savings you get.

 In several cases you won’t need to wait in queues to buy tickets: just by showing your Rome Pass.